jamt9000/DVE/README.md

 ```

 ### Learning new embeddings

-TODO (add automatic setup scripts for users to reproduce numbers)

-Requires CelebA.
-The dataset can be obtained [here](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
-This dataset is implemented in the `CelebABase` class in [data_loaders.py](data_loader/data_loaders.py).

 Learning a new embedding requires:
 1. The dataset used for training, which should be located in `<root>/data/<dataset-name>` (this will be done automatically by the [data fetching script](misc/sync_datasets.py), or can be done manually).